dentarg/auth0-blog/_posts/is-faceid-really-secure.markdown

 Apple isn't the first tech company to use facial recognition on a mobile device.
 But unlike the others that have been fooled into unlocking based on [a picture of the user](http://www.businessinsider.com/samsung-galaxy-s8-facial-recognition-is-a-security-flaw-2017-4), Apple assures users that FaceID is harder to crack.
 The chance of one user looking at someone else's phone and unlocking it is one in a million.

-Manage growing pains to optimize safe usability
+## Manage Growing Pains to Optimize Safe Usability

 Things that have users running to social media to vent their worries range from hacks like 3D face recognition to data used to track their every move.
 Let's take a closer look at the facts and weed out the fiction to see if these concerns do pose a real threat.